Financial-Times/ftdomdelegate/README.md

 Note: as of 0.1.2 you do not need to provide a DOM element at the point of instantiation, it can be set later via the `root` method.

+Also note: as of 0.2.0 you cannot specify more than one `eventType` in a single call to `off` or `on`.

 ### Google Closure Compiler ###

 Delegate supports compilation with `ADVANCED_OPTIMIZATIONS` ('advanced mode'), which should reduce its size by about 70% (60% gzipped).
 Note that exposure of the `Delegate` variable isn't forced therefore you must compile it along with all of your code.